kanisterio/kanister/examples/postgres-RDS/README.md

 $ kubectl --namespace kanister describe actionset backup-glptq
 ```

-### Restore the Application into RDS Database instance
+### Restore the Application to RDS Database instance

-To restore the data into RDS postgres instance, you should use the backup that you created before.
+To restore the data into RDS Postgres instance, you should use the backup that you created before.
 An easy way to do this is to leverage `kanctl`, a command-line tool that helps create ActionSets that depend on other ActionSets.
-Apaart from this we also need to pass RDS instance details to the blueprint, the secret and configmap resource containing these details can be passed to kanctl:
+Apart from this we also need to pass RDS instance details to the blueprint, the secret and configmap resource containing these details can be passed to kanctl:

 ```bash
 $ kanctl --namespace kanister create actionset --action restore --from backup-glptq --config-maps dbconfig=postgres-test/dbconfig --secrets dbsecret=postgres-test/dbsecret